 - A. A new or existing (areas previously designated under WIA) LWDA must request designation as a LWDA in writing to the Governor's Office.
 The written request or petition must include: - 1.
 A CEO Official Agreement for Consortia as described in this policy, (if applicable); - 2.
-For newly configured LWDAs, a narrative regarding how the area meets the considerations outlined in Section 106(b)(1)(B); - For existing workforce areas, certification that the area performed successfully and sustained fiscal integrity for the 2-year period preceding enactment of WIOA (July 1, 2012-June 30, 2014); - 4.
+For newly configured LWDAs, a narrative regarding how the area meets the considerations outlined in Section 106(b)(1)(B); - 3.
+For existing workforce areas, certification that the area performed successfully and sustained fiscal integrity for the 2-year period preceding enactment of WIOA (July 1, 2012-June 30, 2014); - 4.
 A list of LWDB members, to include composition categories and contact information; - 5.
 Identification of grant recipient/fiscal agent and signature of lead official; - 6.
 Documentation that public input was solicited and any comments received; and - 7.
-Signatures of CEOs from the petitioning counties.
+Signatures of CEOs from the petitioning counties. - B. Written requests from LWDAs will be received and reviewed according to the following process: - 1.
+All formal written requests (including Workforce Development Area Designation Petitions) must be submitted to the Governor's Office with a copy to the Workforce Arizona Council Project Manager and DES. - 2.
+Petitions will be reviewed by the Executive Committee of and the full Workforce Arizona Council. - 3.
+A public comment period will be advertised and commence with opportunity for comment by representatives of LWDBs, CEOs, businesses, institutions of higher education, labor organizations, other primary stakeholders, and the general public regarding the designation of the LWDA.

-- B. Written requests from LWDAs will be received and reviewed according to the following process: - 1.
-All formal written requests (including Workforce Development Area Designation Petitions) must be submitted to the Governor's Office with a copy to the Workforce Arizona Council Manager and the Department of Economic Security, Division of Employment and Rehabilitation Services. - 2.
-Petitions will be reviewed by the Executive Committee of and the full Workforce Arizona Council. - A public comment period will be advertised and commence with opportunity for comment by representatives of LWDBs, CEOs, businesses, institutions of higher education, labor organizations, other primary stakeholders, and the general public regarding the designation of the LWDA (20 CFR 679.240). - 4.
-After the required public comment period, the Workforce Arizona Council will make a recommendation to the Governor. - 5.
+- 4. After the required public comment period, the Council will make a recommendation to the Governor. - 5.
 Final designation of LWDAs will be made by the Governor.